malvarius/friend_finder/README.md

 By default there are three dogs you can match with but as people take the survey you will be able to match with people too!

-As you complete the survey please remember to only hit the submite button once!
-After that please hit the see match button to see your match!

 **Technologies used: Node.js , Express, Bootstrap**

-Fill out the information as it suits your personality:
+Fill out the information as it suits your personality, As you complete the survey please remember to only hit the submit button once!
+After that please hit the see match button to see your match!:

 ![image](https://user-images.githubusercontent.com/47836797/68271054-5003e580-0014-11ea-832c-5ff09862393e.png)